Regulus343/Fractal/readme.md

 ...And then running `php artisan db:seed` from the command line.

+**Publish assets:**

+To publish Fractal's assets (CSS, JS, and client-side plugins), run the following from the command line:

+	php artisan asset:publish regulus/fractal

 **Register service provider and set up alias:**

 Now, all you have to do is register the service provider, set up Fractal's alias in `app/config/app.php`, and publish the assets.
 Add this to the `providers` array: